mit-bwsi-racecar-ms/website/docs/resources/faq.rst

 The computer is running out of memory!
 	- Clean out your trash, and delete files you aren't using.
 We are currently using a 32 GB SD card, which runs out of memory quickly.
 We *do* have plans on creating a larger image, but that's a plan for the future.

+Why do I need to use a router and/or mini-monitor?
+	- You need to use either a router or mini-monitor in order to access the files on your RACECAR.
+Without them, you can't get into your RACECAR to make it drive!
+The router allows you to access the RACECAR remotely from your computer.
+The mini-monitor allows you to see what's going on in your RACECAR directly.
+Remember that your RACECAR is just like a small computer, so plugging in the mini-monitor is just plugging in a monitor to view your computer!

 Should I use routers or mini-monitors?
 	- Short answer: